Fushen-Zhang/ODKL/README.md

 ## 🎯 Implementation:

-This file contains a Tensorflow implementation of the ODKL.
+This repositories contains a Tensorflow implementation of the ODKL.
 To apply this model, just apply it directly to the project [OSTL](https://github.com/IBM/ostl).

 ## 📚 Citation